Jane and Louise Wilson: 2000s

-Their 2010–11 work Face Scripting: What did the Building See? was a collaboration with Shumon Basar and Eyal Weizman based on film recorded in a building prior to an assassination and other footage taken by the Wilsons, all with a theme of digital surveillance.
-It was shown at the Sharjah Biennial in the UAE.
+Their 2010–11 film installation Face Scripting: What did the Building See? explored surveillance, architecture and visibility through the site of a political assassination in Dubai.
+Presented at the Sharjah Biennial, it brought together CCTV footage showing events leading up to and following the assassination alongside material filmed by the Wilsons, including hotel interiors in Sharjah, a room in the Dubai hotel where the incident occurred, and their London studio, and incorporated texts by Eyal Weizman and Shumon Basar.

 In 2013–14, Jane and Louise Wilson had a solo exhibition at Whitworth Art Gallery in Manchester, England which addressed the aftermath of atrocities.
 Their works Blind Landings (H-bomb Test Site, Orford Ness) #1-6 are in the collection and on display at Tate Britain.

-In 2018 Jane and Louise Wilson were elected to be Royal Academicians.
+In 2018, Jane and Louise Wilson were elected to be Royal Academicians.

-From September 18, 2018–March 31, 2019, the Metropolitan Museum of Art displayed Stasi City “widely considered one of the most important works of video art of the last half century...”
+From September 18, 2018 – March 31, 2019, the Metropolitan Museum of Art displayed Stasi City “widely considered one of the most important works of video art of the last half century...”

 Their work Performance of Entrapment was shown in London from summer 2025 until January 2026.
 It was inspired by Roman remains found during building works in London and also ancient shrines in Japan, with idea of sacred architecture, time, memory and renewal.